BarnabasSzabolcs/pyquasargui/docs/index.md

 Components can be easily changed by adding a few css classes and styles.

-You can see the (reference of the classes on quasar.dev)[https://quasar.dev/style/spacing#introduction], for spacing, positioning, typography, visibility and breakpoints and (shadows)[https://quasar.dev/style/shadows].
+You can see the [reference of the classes on quasar.dev](https://quasar.dev/style/spacing#introduction]), for spacing, positioning, typography, visibility and breakpoints and [shadows](https://quasar.dev/style/shadows).

 === "Screenshot"